 Hall, L. Embere, A. Chalfoun, E. Beever and A. Loosen.
 2016.
 Microrefuges and the occurrence of thermal specialists: Implications for wildlife persistence amidst changing temperatures.
 Climate Change Responses.
 DOI: 10.1186/s40665-016-0021-4

 Jakopak, R*., E. Hall and A. Chalfoun.
 Understanding overwinter food cache architecture in a montane mammal.
-Submitted.
+In revision.
 Journal of Mammalogy

 Hall, L. Embere and A. Chalfoun.
-What to eat in a warming world: Can altering forage preferences buffer climate stress?
-In prep.
-Ecology Letters
+What to eat in a warming world: Do increased temperatures necessitate hazardous duty pay?
+In review.
+Oecologia.

 Wyoming Cooperative Fish & Wildlife Research Unit